mtik00/noogle/README.md

 See `requirements.txt` for a complete list of requirements.

+# Installation

+You can install `gcal_nest` like any other Python package.

+1. Extract the tarball/zip
+2. Run `python3.7 setup.py`

 # Configuration

 This application makes use of configuration files to store your specific settings.
 You should probably create your own configuration file:

-    python -mgcal_nest --make-user-settings
+    gcal_nest settings make

-This will create a file located at `~/.gcal_nest/gcal_nest_settings.ini`.
-To change the location of the file, you must set the `SETTINGS_FOLDER` environment variable.
+This will create a file located at `~/.config/gcal_nest/gcal_nest.ini`.
+To change the location of the file, you must set the `SETTINGS_FOLDER` environment variable before making the settings.

 This folder will also hold the OAuth tokens for both Google and Nest.
 You may wish to change the access bits accordingly.

 # Setup